Last Updated: November 12, 2020

 - Digital Resistance Levels 1-100

 - We love the use of magnetic resistance with preset digital levels.
-While there aren’t any metrics on the bike to let you know what level of resistance you are on, it is always the same amount of resistance at each level.
-So, if you are using level 44 (my preferred level for a gradual incline), it will be the same every time you get to level 44.
+If you are using level 44 (my preferred level for a gradual incline), it will be the same every time you get to level 44.

 - The use of 1-100 resistance levels makes it easy to know exactly where you are.
 Other bikes have 34, 32, or even 16 levels of resistance which is much harder to determine the breakdown in smaller increments.
 We like that Bowflex has divided their resistance levels into an easy 100.